Pricing cyber risk

 - Regulatory change (e.g. GDPR) can both reduce and increase cyber risk.
 For example, regulation may be a catalyst for improved cyber risk awareness and mitigation.
 Conversely, costs in the event of a cyber incident may increase, for example, due to increased incident reporting requirements, compensation payments for affected third parties, and the potential for larger fines.

 These changing risk dynamics mean that the usefulness of historical data for predicting future outcomes is limited.
-Actuaries therefore need to place greater reliance on their professional judgement incorporating expertise from cyber risk specialists and underwriters.
+Actuaries therefore need to place greater reliance on their professional judgment incorporating expertise from cyber risk specialists and underwriters.

 3. Market conditions and uncertain accumulation risk